 NDC and other targets

-NDC targets were obtained from the Colombia’s updated NDC submitted to the UNFCCC on 30 December 2020 and were calculated excluding LULUCF.
-For a full explanation of assumptions used to evaluate Colombia’s NDC, please see the Climate Target Update Tracker.
+NDC targets were obtained from the Colombia’s updated NDC submitted to the UNFCCC in December 2020 and were calculated excluding LULUCF.

-Note: In this assessment, we have used a AR5 to AR4 conversion factor based on the a gas-by-gas breakdown for 2018 emissions, so the quantification of the target varies slightly to the numbers used on the Tracker page, which are based on a gas by gas breakdown of 2014 emissions.
+Note: In this assessment, we have used a AR5 to AR4 conversion factor based on the a gas-by-gas breakdown for 2018 emissions from the BUR3, so the quantification of the target varies slightly from the numbers used in previous assessments.

 Current policy & planned policy emission projections

 To estimate current policy emissions levels, we subtract those mitigation measures outlined in Colombia’s NDC that are being implemented from the BAU projections provided in the NDC (excl.
 LULUCF) and harmonise to the last historic year (Gobierno de Colombia, 2020c) (IDEAM, 2021).

 We use the information provided in the BUR3 to determine which policies are being implemented and which are still in the planning stage.
 We use the mitigation potential estimates in the BUR3, in cases where those differ from the NDC update, except for fugitive emissions.
 There we use the estimated reductions from the regulations (Ministry of Mines and Energy (Colombia), 2022).
 The range of estimates is due to a range of estimates in the energy sector.

 We apply the same approach for the planned policies scenario, although we also include any new measures reported on in the BUR3 and not just those outlined in the NDC update.
 The key changes are in the waste sector, as Colombia has now provided mitigation potential estimates for some of the measures it is planning in that sector.